RealVNF/DeepCoord/README.md

 ![Python Build](https://github.com/RealVNF/deep-rl-network-service-coordination/workflows/Python%20Build/badge.svg)

-# Self-Driving Network and Service Coordination Using Deep Reinforcement Learning
+# Self-Learning Multi-Objective Service Coordination Using Deep Reinforcement Learning

-Using DDPG for coordinating online scaling, placement, and scheduling of services and rapidly incoming requests.
+Using deep reinforcement learning (with DDPG), for online service coordinating, including scaling and placement of services and scheduling of rapidly incoming flows.
-Services consist of chained components that need to be instantiated at nodes in the substrate network and that incoming requests need to traverse in a predefined order.
+Services consist of chained components that need to be instantiated at nodes in the substrate network and that incoming flows need to traverse in a predefined order.
-Our approach learns how to do this by itself just from experience, maximizing the amount of successfully served requests and minimizing end-to-end delay.
+Our approach learns how to do this by itself just from experience, optimizing individual objectives (e.g., flow success rate) or multiple, even competing objectives (e.g., throughput, QoS, energy, costs).
-It works with realistically available monitoring information, containing partial and delayed observations of the network.
+It works with realistically available monitoring information, containing partial and delayed observations of the full network state.

 <p align="center">
   <img src="docs/realvnf_logo.png" height="150" hspace="30"/>